mmcdole/runes/spec.md

 # Runes Specification

 ## Overview
 Runes is a modern MUD client built in Go with an embedded Lua scripting engine.
-It features a terminal user interface (TUI) and a dual event-driven architecture where events flow between Go and Lua systems for comprehensive input/output processing.
+It features a terminal user interface (TUI) and a sophisticated event-driven architecture that manages bidirectional data flow between the MUD server, Go core, Lua scripting engine, and client interface.

 ## Core Architecture